Christopher Brown (museum director): Early life

 Brown was born on 15 April 1948, in Tangier, Morocco.
 His father flew Spitfires during World War II and joined civil aviation in the post war period, flying for Gibraltar Airways and British European Airways.
 He was educated at Merchant Taylors' School, an all-boys public school in Hertfordshire.
 He then matriculated into St Catherine's College, Oxford to study history.
 In 1966, he graduated from the University of Oxford with a Bachelor of Arts (BA) degree in Modern History.
 This was later promoted to Master of Arts (MA Oxon) as per tradition.
 He remained at St Catherine's to complete a Diploma in Art History.
 He then undertook post-graduate research at the Courtauld Institute of Art and completed his Doctor of Philosophy (PhD) degree.

 Career

 From 1971 to 1998, he worked at the National Gallery, London; first as Curator of 17th-century Dutch and Flemish paintings, eventually as Chief Curator.
-He was appointed director of the Ashmolean Museum in Oxford in 1998 and it was largely due to his drive, determination and fundraising that the museum, especially the front part, was so spectacularly rebuilt.
+He was appointed director of the Ashmolean Museum in Oxford in 1998 and it was largely due to him that the museum, especially the front part, was rebuilt.

 Brown sits on the Prix Pictet advisory board.